l4mbd0x/Greenity/README.md

 Obs: clone and copy the awesome directory directly to your ~/.config/awesome

 # Note for Funtoo/Gentoo users:
-Don't forget to emerge pixbuf with X jpeg USE flags (X is dispensable if you don't use GUI)
+Don't forget to emerge pixbuf with X jpeg USE flags